 After selling prints and originals at street fairs and in local shops for a few years, I opened a website and began selling my work online worldwide.
-From there my business took off with a mind of its own.
-A little more than seventeen years later, over 1300 paintings completed, and a history of licensed products longer than I can count, I am still trailing behind helplessly as the Faeries drag me on in a seemingly endless rampage.
+Business seemed to take on a life of its own and has evolved naturally ever since.
+It's been over twenty years now, more than 2000 paintings, and dozens of licensed products and I'm still trailing behind helplessly as the Faeries drag me on in a seemingly endless rampage.

 My passion to paint is like a living creature inside me.
 All the ideas in my head churn and beg to get out.
 I'm driven to get them onto paper and out of my head as soon as possible.
 The characters move and speak in my mind.
 Snippets of stories flit through my mind while the paint dries.
 The quicker I can push their essence into the paper with my brush and banish them from my head, the better.
 Once I've conjured one creature, another is waiting impatiently for its turn.